My photo

 Like early twentieth-century American Religious Humanism, Religious Naturalism advocates for religion without supernatural elements.
 Unlike Religious Humanism, Religious Naturalism is open to "god-talk" to express their reverence for Nature.
 When the Founding Fathers wrote of Nature’s God in the Declaration of Independence, they were referencing the supernatural Creator from Deism.
 When Religious Naturalists speak of the Creator, they mean Evolution.

-Back in 2003 when I was launched the Transhumanist Church, I coined the term Religious Transhumanism to mean a combination of Transhumanism and Religious Humanism.
+Back in 2003 when I launched the Transhumanist Church, I coined the term Religious Transhumanism to mean a combination of Transhumanism and Religious Humanism.
 Last night I worked on coming up with a term to mean a combination of Transhumanism and Religious Naturalism.
 My first attempt at this was Religious Transnaturalism but this had already been used to reference a different kind of Religious Naturalism.

 I played around with coming up with new words using Greek prefixes and suffixes.
 I asked Generative Artificial Intelligence (GenAI) what it thought the made-up terms might mean.
 Using this method, I came up with many words that seemed close but none that quite fit the definition I was seeking.